The Progenitors of a Legacy: Unraveling the Story of Martin Luther King Jr.'s Accomplished Parents

 People Also Ask about The Progenitors of a Legacy: Unraveling the Story of Martin Luther King Jr.'s Accomplished Parents:

-3. What were Martin Luther King Sr. and Alberta Williams King's accomplishments?
+- What was Martin Luther King Sr. and Alberta Williams King's relationship like?